marcio-marine-corps-soldier/blockchain/articles/Web3: The Present and Future of the Decentralized Internet.md

 The successful transition demonstrates that fundamental blockchain protocol changes are possible through careful planning, extensive testing, and community coordination.
 However, the multi-year timeline and substantial resources required indicate the challenges of upgrading decentralized systems.
 Lessons include the importance of modular architecture enabling piecemeal upgrades, comprehensive testing infrastructure, and governance processes that build consensus across diverse stakeholders.

-### Case Study 2: The DAO Hack and Hard Fork Controversy
+### B. Case Study 2: The DAO Hack and Hard Fork Controversy

 The DAO (Decentralized Autonomous Organization) launched in April 2016 as an investor-directed venture capital fund governed by smart contracts.
 It raised approximately $150 million worth of Ether from 11,000 contributors, representing the largest crowdfunding campaign at that time (Mehar et al., 2019).
 However, in June 2016, an attacker exploited a reentrancy vulnerability in the smart contract to drain approximately $50 million.